miman/docker-local-ai/README.md

 Information about the file structure of the project can be found [here](docs/files.md)

+## Port reservations

+Information about what ports that are used by each containercan be found [here](ports.md)

 ## Manual Installation

 Manual installation instructions can be found [here](docs/local-ai-install.md)